rockset/rockset-go-client/openapi/docs/SourceS3.md

 `func (o *SourceS3) HasObjectBytesTotal() bool`

 HasObjectBytesTotal returns a boolean if a field has been set.

+### GetObjectBytesDownloaded

+`func (o *SourceS3) GetObjectBytesDownloaded() int64`

+GetObjectBytesDownloaded returns the ObjectBytesDownloaded field if non-nil, zero value otherwise.

+### GetObjectBytesDownloadedOk

+`func (o *SourceS3) GetObjectBytesDownloadedOk() (*int64, bool)`

+GetObjectBytesDownloadedOk returns a tuple with the ObjectBytesDownloaded field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjectBytesDownloaded

+`func (o *SourceS3) SetObjectBytesDownloaded(v int64)`

+SetObjectBytesDownloaded sets ObjectBytesDownloaded field to given value.

+### HasObjectBytesDownloaded

+`func (o *SourceS3) HasObjectBytesDownloaded() bool`

+HasObjectBytesDownloaded returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)